To inspire and promote the arts and to play a pivotal role in the cultural and economic advancement of the region.

 Since opening the first restored room in December of 1997, five rooms on the first floor and our magnificent upstairs performance hall have been rehabilitated, and we have presented thousands of cultural and educational programs.
 Hudson Hall provides free or low-cost cultural offerings every week of the year.

-Ongoing programs include concerts, readings, lectures, exhibitions, theater and dance presentations, after-school programs, workshops, classes, and large-scale community arts events, like Winter Walk, which celebrated its 20th year in 2016.
+Ongoing programs include concerts, readings, lectures, exhibitions, theater and dance presentations, after-school programs, workshops, classes, and large-scale community arts events, like Winter Walk, which celebrated its 21st Anniversary in 2017.